viictorjs/Refrapy/README.md

    conda install -c gimli -c conda-forge pygimli=1.0.12
    ```

 Once all the necessary packages are installed, extract Refrapick.py, Refrainv.py and the images folder to a directory on your computer.
+Sample data are also available for download.

-You can execute the python files by running:
+You can execute the Python files by running:

    ```
    python Refrapick.py